Aeases/notes-static-site/content/English/The Tracker/The Tracker Generic Conventions.md

 - Villain: The Fanatic, Victim: The Tracker, Hero: The Follower The hero operates outside the law; the follower threatens Fanatic with a gun when he is shooting innocent aboriginals.
-- Speech in praise of the villain; While not explicit, when the follower questions the legitimancy of the trackers tracking skills, the fanatic shows his confidence in the trackers skills and allows the follower to make a fool of himself.
+- Speech in praise of the villain;
+While not explicit, when the follower questions the legitimancy of the trackers tracking skills, the fanatic shows his confidence in the trackers skills and allows the follower to make a fool of himself.

+Protagonists, The Tracker / The follower (sort of), Neither fit the western archetype.
+		  [according to this website](https://classicwestern.wordpress.com/2015/03/13/the-classic-western-protagonist-archetype/), a Western's Protagonist is; "Strong-willed, Individualistic with a temper that can not be tamed, keen to defend  himself and his interests."

 Obligatory moments in the western/eastern genre